mrstallion/fchat-rising/readme.md

 1. **Profile matching** automatically compares your profile with others to determine with whom you are compatible.
 1. **Automatic ad posting** repeatedly posts and rotates ads on selected channels.
-1. **Link previews** pop up shows a preview of an image, when you hover your mouse over a link.
+1. **Link previews** pop up shows a preview of an image when you hover your mouse over a link.

-### Details
+### More Details

 *   Ads view
     *    Highlight ads from characters most interesting to you
-    *    Hide obviously unmatching ads
+    *    Hide clearly unmatched ads
     *    View characters' recent ads
 *   Ad auto-posting
     *    Manage channel ad settings via "Tab Settings"